 Kaomai Estate 1955’s owner and its design teams aim to conserve its remaining tobacco drying structures as architecture heritage to coexist with the multi-decade

 old trees and the surrounding nature, while educating the locals and visitors about the San Pa Tong heritage via the sustainable tourism.

-unique twin tobacco drying barn, built by combining two former barns in 1978, after one of the barns was burned down in 1968.
+Cafe Rong Bom, “tobacco drying barn”, is renovated from Thung Siew Farm’s unique twin tobacco drying barn, built by combining two former barns in 1978, after one of the barns was burned down in 1968.
 Kaomai Estate 1955’s architects and artisans teamed up to carefully rejuvenate and highlight the long history of the site through the design of the building and the “wall exhibition”.

-Café Rongbom serves our chef’s homemade desserts and seasonal sorbet soft serves, while our baristas are proud of our coffee and
+Cafe Rongbom serves our chef’s homemade desserts and seasonal sorbet soft serves, while our baristas are proud of our coffee and

 tea varieties along with the unique local seasonal fruit juice, harvested from our own and the nearby community farms.

 Tao Cha or Tea Barnis the newest facility of Kaomai Estate 1955.
 It has been carefully designed and renovated from the damaged red brick walled tobacco drying barn with an inspiration from the original barn including its building and roof structure, tobacco leaf hanging sticks and air holes.
 The new building walls and the tea counter are constructed with the original red bricks from the old structure.
 The architect also designed “sunken space” to increase the vertical volume and “opened wall” to utilize the natural light and connect the users to the outside natural forest garden creating the unique tea drinking experience